 Reversibility is the highest level of temporariness that requires, in the act of building, the use of light technologies and industrial execution techniques, such as dry assembly and a sensitive approach to the search for strategies capable of establishing interrelationships between the environment and its resources.
 Reversibility is therefore the ability of a construction process to return to the starting point “without leaving traces”, for example, in the design, construction, and management phases of a green building.
 Buildings can be defined as reversible provided that they meet the following criteria:

-They are assembled in dry conditions, without the use of binders
+they are assembled in dry conditions, without the use of binders;

-They have a low-invasive ground connection, i.e., with shallow foundations and not excessively anchored
+they have a low-invasive ground connection, i.e., with shallow foundations and not excessively anchored;

-They are built with environmentally friendly or recyclable materials and systems
+they are built with environmentally friendly or recyclable materials and systems;

-The assembly and disassembly procedures are known, i.e., in a case in which, generally, the two phases are supported by an upstream project which foresees and regulates them.
+the assembly and disassembly procedures are known, i.e., in a case in which, generally, the two phases are supported by an upstream project which foresees and regulates them.

 “In the historical evolution of techniques, an idea of time has been affirmed not strictly related to the life of the building, but rather to the use that the user makes of it; this idea is based on comparison and collaboration, and not on domination, between man and nature, thanks to new techniques that favour the lightness and reversibility of building.”